Speaking Graves - Glenn Conjurske

 Speaking Graves

-Wherever we go in this sin-cursed world we meet with graves—-not only a grave or two here and there, but hundreds of them, large fields filled with them.
-And those who ponder a little must be impressed with the fact that for every grave which we see there must be hundreds of “graves which appear not, and the men that walk over them are not aware of them” (Luke 11:44)—-for almost all of the graves which we see are of recent origin.
-If a stone were to mark the mouldering dust of every man who ever lived, we must be almost overrun with graves.
+Wherever we go in this sin-cursed world, we meet with graves—not only a grave or two here and there, but hundreds of them, large fields filled with them.
+And those who ponder a little must be impressed with the fact that for every grave which we see, there must be hundreds of “graves which appear not, and the men that walk over them are not aware of them” (Luke 11:44)—for almost all of the graves which we see are of recent origin.
+If a stone were to mark the mouldering dust of every man who ever lived, we would be almost overrun with graves.

 The last inscription copied in my perambulations is worthy of the first place in this article.
 It comes from the grave of a girl who died in her third year, in 1796: